dongqianwei/notes/presto_queryexecution.md

 taskBinder.addBinding(statement).to(task).in(Scopes.SINGLETON);
 executionBinder.addBinding(statement).to(DataDefinitionExecutionFactory.class).in(Scopes.SINGLETON);
 ```
-every Data Definition Statement is bind to its Task in a MapBinder,
+every DataDefinitionStatement is maped to its Task through a MapBinder,
-and the map will be injected into `DataDefinitionExecuationFactory`
+and the map will be injected into `DataDefinitionExecutionFactory`'s `tasks` field,
-by its constructor.

-So when in SqlQueryManger.createQueryInternal(433)
+So in
 ```java
 QueryExecutionFactory<?> queryExecutionFactory = executionFactories.get(statement.getClass());
 ```
-if statement is kind of DataDefinationStatement, then `DataDefinationExecuationFactory` is returned.
+if statement's type is DataDefination, then `DataDefinationExecuationFactory` is returned.
-then it will call
+then when it calls
 ```java
 queryExecution = queryExecutionFactory.createQueryExecution(queryId, query, session, statement, parameters);
 ```